*UPDATED OCT. 2018*

-Many ideas/policies/practices/changes in the teaching world will now need the word evidence placed somewhere in the title for us to be able to take it seriously.
+Many ideas/policies/practices/changes in the teaching world will now need the word evidence or research placed somewhere in the title for us to be able to take it seriously.

 Thankfully we have, as a profession moved to a state where we are looking at what has worked and how, rather than using the words…

 However, if you do not have a research background and don’t understand causality to correlation, then you would wouldn’t be the only one!
 Durham University argued in 2016 that most research papers are written in academic language that is hard to understand for us.
 We simply are not academics, well, not all of us.

 - When is a study outdated?
 Have you ‘found’ a study that has been invalidated?